Britannia Airways Flight 226A: Flight

-Flight 226A was a passenger flight from the Welsh capital of Cardiff to Girona, one of the top tourist attractions in Spain.
+Flight 226A was a passenger flight from the Welsh capital of Cardiff to Girona, serving the popular tourist region of the Costa Brava.
 Operated by United Kingdom's largest charter airline Britannia Airways, the flight had been chartered by UK's travel company Thomson Travel.
 Passengers aboard the aircraft were part of a tour that had been organized by Thomson.

 The flight was scheduled to take off on 14 September 1999 for Girona-Costa Brava Airport, with Barcelona, Reus and Toulouse in France as alternate airports.
 The flight took off from Cardiff Airport at 20:40 BST with 236 passengers and 9 crew members on board.
 Before taking off from Cardiff, the crew had been briefed on the weather forecast in Girona.
 The briefing concluded that thunderstorms would be present at the destination airport and all three alternate airports.
-The crew had ordered an additional 15 minutes of fuel reserve for possible delays.
+The crew had taken an additional 15 minutes of fuel reserve for possible delays.

 Approaching Girona, the crew asked for the updated weather information.
 Girona ATC indicated that the thunderstorm near the airport would prevail during the approach and landing phase.
 The storm was located at the southwest of the airport.
 The controller later advised the crew to make an ILS approach to Runway 20, but the crew elected to choose Runway 02, the same runway from the opposite direction, after considering the wet runway condition, downslope and tailwind.
 Captain Nolan knew that the approach to Runway 02 would be difficult so he took over control from his co-pilot.

 As the approach commenced, the first officer asked the crew to prepare and announced to passengers that there would be turbulence.
 The weather was poor and the aircraft was shaking.
 During the approach, one of the cabin crew informed the pilots that the right side of the aircraft had been struck by lightning.
 Despite this, the aircraft continued the approach to Girona.
 Several preceding flights had diverted to Barcelona due to the stormy conditions.